See if we can answer some of your most common questions.

 Call: 07956 553417 OR 07813 680603

 Our unique karate lessons have been devised so that you will have tremendous benefits for your whole body, mind and spirit.
 Physically, our karate classes are structured so that they are not only a method of learning fighting but also good for the heart, strengthen bones, build & tone muscle, create resilience, develop hand-eye coordination, and make the body less susceptible to sickness and injury.
 Mentally, our karate training helps you to develop patience,a never-giving-up attitude and many other positive qualities needed to become successful in your life.
 It is vitally important to find an instructor who really understands these qualities & concepts himself,and who practises them diligently himself, as then he can develop them in his students effectively.
-Once you join our club, we expect you to train twice a week.
+Once you join our club, we expect you to train at least twice a week regularly.
 Why twice a week? it is very important to keep your bank of knowledge updated so you don't forget anything, and also so that the techniques spontaneous muscle memory.
-Advanced grades have more rigorous requirements and it is also good to try and make up for any classes missed on another day, if possible.
+Advanced level/BBC students are expected to train 3 times a week.